 2. Nike Air Force

 Leather uppers meet Nike Air comfort with the Nike Air Force 1 series.
-This classic kids sneaker, which first debuted as a basketball shoe in 1982, has been updated for kids with cool colors and playful details.
+This classic kids sneaker, which first debuted as a basketball shoe in 1982, has been updated for kids with lots of cool color combos and playful details like patent leather and 3D hearts.
 Heel cushioning and a cushioned collar make all-day wear comfortable for even the most active kids.

 Stride Rite boldly takes the light-up kids sneaker concept to the next level—by making them machine washable.
-The Made2Play Radiant Bounce Sneaker has light-up soles, anti-microbial lining to fight odor, a lightweight and flexible design, and soft memory foam for ultimate comfort.
-With six color-combos to choose from and both little kid and big kid sizes, there’s an option for everyone.
+The Made2Play Lumi Bounce Sneaker has light-up soles, recycled mesh linings to fight odor, a lightweight and flexible design, and soft memory foam for ultimate comfort.
+With four color-combos to choose from and both little kid and big kid sneaker sizes, there’s an option for everyone.

 THEMED HOTELS: Kid-Themed Hotel Rooms That’ll Delight the Whole Family